ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 05 - If You Give A Seed A Fertilizer
 I swear this year was custom built to kick my ass.
 Range intersections and splits on day 05?
 Pain.
 Also of note I've been using `.insert` for appending to `seq`s when I should have been using `add`.
 To fix later.

+## Day 06 - Wait For It
+Brute force ftw.
+Shame I couldn't start this one time since it was one of my faster times to get the gold star.
+There's gonna be a simple mathematical formula for this one after cleaning up.